 I love Zora Neale Hurston.
 She wrote Their Eyes Were Watching God, which is one of my favorite books of all time.
 It’s about a mixed-race Black-identifying woman named Janie living in the South during the early 20th century, and how she discovers love and what it means to be a Black woman in this world.
-I held on to that book so fiercely; to me, it didn’t matter that Janie was a woman, something about her journey of self-discovery and finding love in herself gave me hope for my future when I didn’t have any.
+I held on to that book so fiercely; her journey of self-discovery and finding love in herself gave me hope for my future when I didn’t have any.

-When the book came out, many of Hurston’s peers in the Harlem Renaissance hated it.
+When the book came out, many of Hurston’s peers hated it.
 These critics were mostly Black men, like Richard Wright (known for his book, Native Son) and Ralph Ellison (known for his book, Invisible Man).
 Essentially, the critique went like this: yeah, Hurston can write, but what the fuck was she thinking when she wrote this?
-She should be writing “serious” work, stuff with real gravity and drama, not based off of caricatures of Black people just for the “white gaze.”
+She should be writing “serious” work, stuff with real gravity and drama, not caricatures of Black people for the “white gaze.”

 None of the ground I’m treading in this is new.
 People around me love to talk about “respectability politics” this and “pound cake speech from Bill Cosby” that and Zora Neale Hurston is part of the legacy of those conversations.
 But when activists speak about a “white gaze” or any sort of “oppressor” being the true audience for works like Their Eyes Were Watching God, it makes me wonder who exactly is the judge of how people are supposed to behave and act in this world.
 It can very well be argued that Hurston “sold out” her people by writing in this way.
 But there were people in real life who acted in the ways that the characters in the book acted.
 Should that be denied for the purposes of creating social change?
 Is there room for all types of people of all different shapes and sizes and behaviors in a revolutionized world?
 Or do we all have to act one way?

-I went to a badly-attended talk at Oberlin by Kai Green, a visiting assistant professor of Gender, Sexuality and African-American Studies at Northwestern University as part of our Black History Month lecture series (which Oberlin renamed Africana Unity and Celebration Month).
-It seemed to be well-promoted, but the way Oberlin works, there are just too many things going on every day for a person to be able to attend everything.
-But this talk was really cool, it was about “the politics of name changing” and how people might find power in renaming themselves and claiming specific labels, but sometimes those names and labels are the same that are used by oppressors to denigrate them (things like nigger or queer/fag).
+I went to a badly-attended talk at Oberlin by Kai Green, a visiting assistant professor of Gender, Sexuality and African-American Studies at Northwestern University, as part of our Black History Month lecture series (which Oberlin renamed Africana Unity and Celebration Month).
+It was about “the politics of name changing” and how people might find power in renaming themselves and claiming specific labels, but sometimes those names and labels are the same ones used by oppressors to denigrate them (things like nigger or queer/fag).
 And basically, for the purposes of creating a more just and equitable world, we as scholars and activists or whatever need to think about how we use these names and labels, and how they can allow us to create community and do collective work, things like that.

-I’ve said it before.
-I don’t like “community.”
-One day I’ll do a whole post about it, but after hearing that talk and explanation, I was skeptical about labels and community work and I had some questions for the Q&A. I was really excited because it became a dialogue between me and Mr. Green, and I really wanted to push further about what types of people are involved in communities.
+I’ve said it before, I don’t like “community.”
+One day I’ll do a whole post about it, but in any case, I was skeptical about labels and community work and I had some questions.
+I really wanted to push further about what types of people are allowed in certain communities.
 Because Mr. Green started talking about people needing to do self-care, and learning how to cook and how to care for others in their community or whatever, and I was like “Well, my grandma does that.
 She takes in people.
 She’s a Sunday School teacher.
 She does shit.
 But, she at one point claimed to have a “righteous hatred” for gay people.
 Like, she’s “conservative” if you put a label on it.
 Is there room for her in the community?
 In this new world of people getting along and communities and revolution, would my grandma exist?”
 And at first he threw the question back at me, which annoyed me, but I played along and said “I don’t think she would be allowed to exist as she is in this world because she wouldn’t fit in.”
 And Mr. Green asked me if I was thinking that this “revolution” or whatever would lead to a utopia.
-And after all these years at Oberlin, I couldn’t help but instinctively think “Yes.”
-People around me use words and phrases and sentences like “end discrimination, end white supremacy, deconstruct the social constructs that bind us,” and am I not supposed to think utopia, or heaven on earth?
+And after all these years at Oberlin, I couldn’t help but say yes.
+People around me use phrases like “end discrimination, end white supremacy, deconstruct the social constructs that bind us,” and am I not supposed to think utopia, or heaven on earth?
 I remember feeling slightly dissatisfied with the conversation, but grateful that I could at least have it, because it made me think about ideas of respectability and even my own identity in another way.

 That’s trippy to me.
 To this day, I always say that my goal is to make sure that Black gay/queer men like me don’t go through the same shit I went through.
 I want to make their lives “easier.”
 But I guess I never thought about what that truly means.
 It reminds me of Hurston.
 Her Black male peers resented the fact that she tried to record and keep these legacies of tragedy-struck Black people.
 Her peers wanted to highlight all of the injustices in this world, and create some type of change, whether it meant Black separatism, or a fully realized integrated world, or even the end of the world.
 And she had her own ideas about that as well, but she focused on preservation of identities that were real and a product of the way social and institutional systems affected people, her people.
 In the world her peers wanted, I don’t think her people would exist.
-Why would they exist in a world without poverty and racism and capitalism and social contracts rooted in ideas of profit?
+Why would they exist in a world without poverty and racism?